DigitaleDeltaOrg/dd-eco-api/filtering.md

 ## Implementing Filter Syntax

-The process of implementing the FilterSyntax may seem daunting, but may prove to be easier than it looks.
+The process of implementing the Filter Syntax is easier than it looks.

+A sample implementation of the Filter Syntax is provided in C# using the .NET 5 runtime.

+it should be relatively easy to convert to other languages such as Java, Python and Rust.

+A library able to parse JSON is required.

+Specific functionality, such as the wkt and geojson operators (optional) may require a specialized library to validate those values.

-In most situations, it is sufficient to dynamically generate (database) queries based on the Filter Syntax.
+In most situations, it is sufficient to dynamically generate (database) queries based on the parsed query.

-## Parsing Filter Syntax

-A C# project with code able to parse FilterSyntax can be found [here](/CSharp/DD-ECO-FilterParser/DD-ECO-FilterParser.csproj).
-It is written in C# 9.0 with the .NET CORE 3.1 runtime and uses no external packages.

-For implementing wkt and geojson, external packages probably __are__ required.